AdobeDocs/commerce-admin.en/help/stores-purchase/currency-configuration.md

 1. Each currency that is currently enabled for your store appears in the Currency list.

-1. Enter a custom symbol for each currency you want to use, or select the **Use Standard** checkbox for each currency.
+1. Enter a custom symbol for each currency that you want to use, or select the **Use Standard** checkbox for each currency.

 1. To override the default symbol, clear the **Use Standard** checkbox and enter the symbol that you want to use.